LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

   their status reports an authored level only when the underlying structural route has one.
 The persistent status does not name horizontal contexts; attempted boundary commands still report unavailable relationships.
-  It reports applicable typed routes as a bounded count. `Shift+Escape` closes the visual surface without moving focus or disabling its visually hidden polite live updates.
-Escape-owning widgets keep that chord, and true mode re-entry restores the visible surface.
+  It reports applicable typed routes as a bounded count.
+With structural debug enabled, `Shift+Escape` closes the visual surface without moving focus or disabling its visually hidden polite live updates.
+Escape-owning widgets keep that chord, and true mode re-entry restores the visible debug surface.
 - Status messages are inserted as text by default.
 Only OpenKeyNav-owned markup explicitly passed with `trustedHtml: true` is interpreted as HTML.
 - Composed-tree traversal, deep active-element lookup, generated-interface